You don’t have to be the Federation Representative at your school to attend an Association meeting.

 - An opportunity to voice your concerns, have an input in ongoing matters and to have common issues presented at Council for resolution

-Flyers for Association meetings are emailed out to all financial and new members of the Association.
+Flyers for Association meetings are posted out to Fed Reps.

 Find out what Association you are in and go along to a meeting!